Founding the Munich Datageeks e.V.

 The idea of the meetings is to share knowledge from within the community in Munich.
 So we encourage people and attendants to present.
 We do invite people we know that work on the subjects and we think are interesting, some of them don't necessarily live in Munich; but we prefer and love to receive talk proposal from the same people that attend the events.

-We plan to organise one meetup per month, where 2-3 talks are given from the community to the community.
+We plan to organize one meetup per month, where 2-3 talks are given from the community to the community.

 All our meetups are free of charge.
 Venue, food and refreshments are provided by sponsors!